Payment Card Processing

 IMPORTANT NOTE: This section is intended only to be used as a high-level overview and guideline for surcharging and convenience fees.
 The merchant is responsible to verify and stay up to date on the requirements as they may differ depending on location, specific agreements, or change over time.

-• Convenience Fee: a fee you charge your customer for the convenience of paying a certain way (online).
+• Convenience Fee: A fee you charge your customer for the convenience of paying in a certain way (for example, paying a bill online).

-• Note: this is about the channel used rather than the method used for payment (credit card or ACH transfer), so it's only allowed on Card Not Present transactions.
+• Note: The convenience fee is about the channel used rather than the method used for payment (credit card or ACH transfer), so it is only allowed on Card Not Present transactions.

 Surcharging Rules

-• The fee is a percentage of the sale, capped at your cost to accept the card, or as set by merchant agreements, whichever is lower.
+• The surcharge fee is a percentage of the sale, capped at your cost to accept the card or at the percentage set by merchant agreements, whichever is lower.

 • As of 1/3/2024, card brands have set a maximum of 3%.

 • Example: If your processing rate is 2.5%, then you can only apply a surcharge of 2.5%.
-If your processing rate is 4%, you can only apply a surcharge of 3% (the card brand maximum).
+If your processing rate is 4%, but the card brand's maximum is 3%, you can only apply a surcharge of 3%.

-• Surcharges can be applied only to credit cards.
+• Surcharges only apply to credit cards.
 A surcharge cannot legally be applied to a debit card, even if that card is being run as credit.

 • Because the type of card being used in EBMS isn't known until the card has been inserted, EBMS will display the surcharge amount if enabled.
-However, if the card is then detected to be a debit card, the surcharge will be removed and not charged.
+However, if the card is then detected as a debit card, the surcharge will be removed and not charged.

 • Competing brands should be surcharged if the contract allows.